pewresearch/django_twitter/README.md

 # django_twitter

-any django-twitter app depends on pewtils and pewhooks
+any django-twitter app depends on django_pewtils and pewhooks